magore/hp85disk/README.md

     make install_optiboot  - install optiboot boot loaded using an ISP make flash-isp         - build and flash the code using an ISP make flash-isp-release - flash the release code using an ISP

+ISP Programmer suggestions
+    arduino                - This ISP is built into all recent hp85disk firmware using optiboot avrisp                 - Low cost arduino as ISP - see README.md avrispv2               - Low cost USB AVR ISP - such as Pololu USB AVR Programmer V2.1 - see README.md

 Verify code using an 6 wire ISP - Just does a code verify against the gpib.hex file
     make verify-isp        - verify code using an ISP